needle-tools/console-hyperlinks/package/Readme.md

 **For example**: add support to frame objects by clicking a link in a console message
 ![](Documentation~/frame.gif)

-## Supports
+## Unity Versions ✔️
-- Unity 2019.4 and above
+Tested with Unity 2019.4 and above

+## Support 💚
+This project is supported via donations.
+If you or your team have found it useful, please consider supporting further development through [patreon](https://www.patreon.com/needletools)

 ## Contact ✒️